itskshitija/Tesla-Stock-Price-Prediction/README.md

 #### 2. Results of Augmented Dickey-Fuller (ADF) Test
 ![image](https://github.com/user-attachments/assets/addb58b6-c728-43ce-805f-9d53d9f6da8b)
 ![image](https://github.com/user-attachments/assets/f71c0b9b-f1e0-484c-83ff-db9117678237)
-- As we can see, the P value is less than 0.05
+- As we can see, the P value is greater than 0.05

 <b>Result: </b> The overall result of both tests suggests that this time series data is non-stationary, and hence we accept the null hypothesis